Cystoderma and Cystodermella - click to expand

 Cystodermella - without amyloid spore walls

-Cystodermella granulosa (Cystodermella
+Cystodermella granulosa EU (Cystodermella

-granulosa var. ambrosii) - Cystodermella granulosa
+granulosa var. ambrosii EU) - Cystodermella granulosa

 usually has a darker